Samuel Beckett Collection

 The collection originated in the Samuel Beckett Exhibition held in the University Library in 1971, which contained material donated by Beckett himself and by many friends and admirers from the worlds of literature and theatre.
 The collection grew rapidly, in large part through the patronage and generosity of Beckett, who continued to donate material until his death in 1989.
 Material is constantly being added, both by donation and by purchase.

-- Over 5000 items are catalogued on our online database, including all the manuscripts, and almost all the books, offprints, stage files and other printed materials
+- Over 5000 items are catalogued on our online database, including all the manuscripts, and almost all the books, offprints, stage files and other printed materials.
+Use the drop down menu on the top left of the screen to restrict your search to items in the Beckett Collection only.

 - There are handlists for the correspondence with Ruby Cohn (PDF), Jocelyn Herbert (PDF), and Pamela Mitchell (PDF) and the Murphy notebooks MS 5517 (82kb)